Holistic Trauma/PTSD Care

 Are there other forms of Bodywork that may be used?

-General relaxation massage can be helpful for overall stress reduction.
+General relaxation massage can be helpful for overall stress reduction, insomnia, anxiety and more.
 There are certainly times when that can be helpful!

 How will I feel afterward?